vdobler/ht/README.md

 The main starting point to write proper automated test with h is to have a good model of how your application should work, what it is expected to do:
 What is the proper response to a certain stimulus, a certain a request?
-(A simple "If I click here and there and enter this an click taht button then I see the result" is not enough.)
+(A simple "If I click here and there and enter this an click that button then I see the result" is not enough.)

 Let's assume you have to check that the Search functionality "works properly".